RoboticsKnowledgebase/16681-Programming-Familiarization-1-cpp/README.md

 ### Submission Instructions

-Write a PDF with answers to the practice problem in the first section named `TeamX_AndrewID_TaskN_Part1.pdf` where N is the task number in Canvas.
+A skeleton for your PDF is provided in `ANSWERS.md`.
+Please fill in your answers there.
+Once done, convert the markdown document into pdf as `TeamX_AndrewID_TaskN_Part1.pdf` where N is the task number in Canvas.

 Submit the PDF,`Controller.h`, `Controller.cpp`, and the README to Gradescope.
 Do not include any large binary files and the build folder in your archive.